Part of the DETECT Playbook ← Return to Hub

 2. DHCP Lease Monitoring

-If a device requests an IP address from the OT DHCP server, the server logs the request.
+If a device requests an IP from the OT DHCP server, the server logs the request.
 Monitoring these logs helps identify unknown hostnames (e.g., “Contractor-Laptop-01”).

 Common “Rogue” Scenarios in Maritime